 Larapinta Trail Highlights

-The Larapinta Trail spans 223km long across the West MacDonnell Ranges and passes through some of the most popular attractions in the Northern Territory along the way.
+A hike along the Larapinta Trail, which spans 223km across the West MacDonnell Ranges, will showcase some of the most popular natural attractions in the Central Australia, and the Northern Territory.

-Below is a list of popular points of interest along the trail.
+Below is a list of popular points of interest along the Larapinta Trail.

 Not far from the waterhole that gave its name to Alice Springs, the Old Telegraph Station was built in 1871 as part of the 3,000km long Adelaide to Darwin Overland Telegraph Line, and is the best preserved of the 12 stations along the Overland Telegraph Line.
 The Alice Springs Telegraph Station Historical Reserve marks the original site of the first European Settlement in Alice Springs, and operated for 60 years before serving as a school and welfare home for Aboriginal children of mixed ancestry until 1963.
 Nearby is the original "Alice" spring, a semi-permanent waterhole in the Todd river, after which the Alice Springs town is named.